artefox1/vanilla-raytracing/README.md

 mix(mc.rgb, color.rgb, color.a);             // blend the shader with minecraft
 ```

-## Credits
+# Credits
 [Godlander](https://github.com/Godlander/raytracing) for the idea of decoding view data in the vertex shader

 d (DerDiscohund) for explaining the whole concept of passing core shader values into the post shader

-Dominexis for some of the encoding concepts
+Dominexis for some of the encoding code

 UMSOEA for explaining raytracing and some intersection functions